Clementine Coffee Roasters | Auburn, CA

 Rambles, for poetic wanderers | San francisco, CA

 In 2015, I wrote a poem a day for nearly 200 days, all in an effort to compile the best of them into a book.
 Then, in the spring of 2016, with the help of 11 of my most creative friends, as well as the financial backing of 157 friends on Kickstarter, we put my poems to the page in a more beautiful way than I'd ever imagined possible.
-You can order a copy of this book here.
+You can order a copy here.
 And for a more thorough and lovely telling of this project's backstory, watch the video below.

 Experience Institute | Chicago, IL